splitlane/SplitlaneTaiko/docs/docs/docs.md

 TJA format is a format made for taiko simulators.
 It basically contains: Metadata -> Data (notes) and Notation / Commands
 The amount of notes determine how much the measure is subdivided, and you can insert empty notes to allow for any sequence of notes.
 Commands allow for scroll speed changes, measure changes, bpm changes, and more.
-Find some examples in tja/
+Find some examples in tja/.

 ## Taiko.Data

-A place where the data for parsing tja is.
+A place where the data for parsing tja is stored.

 ## Taiko.ParseTJA

 Parses tja format, line by line

+How it works:
 1. For all lines:
    1. Remove comments (starting with //)
    2. If note data hasn't started: